wavefrontHQ/docs/pages/doc/wavefront_security.md

 ## Authorization

-Operations for Applications supports multi-level authorization:
+Tanzu Observability supports multi-level authorization:
 * **Roles and permissions** determine which groups or users can manage which objects or perform certain tasks.
 For example, you could create a read-only role with no permissions and assign it to a Novice group, or create a Developers role, assign **Dashboards**, **Alerts**, **Proxy**, **Metrics**, and **Chart Embedding** permissions, and assign it to a developer group.
 * [**Access control**](access.html) applies to individual objects (dashboards or alerts).
 Privileged groups or users can revoke grant access to individual groups or users.
-Operations for Applications supports a [high security mode](access.html#change-the-access-control-security-organization-setting) where only the object creator and the [Super Admin](authorization-faq.html#who-is-the-super-admin-user) user can view and modify new dashboards.
+Tanzu Observability supports a [high security mode](access.html#change-the-access-control-security-organization-setting) where only the object creator and the [Super Admin](authorization-faq.html#who-is-the-super-admin-user) user can view and modify new dashboards.
 * [**Metrics security policy rules**](metrics_security.html) allow fine-grained control over metrics visibility in dashboards, charts, alerts, etc.